Degree type(s): Bachelor's (BSN)

 If you’re looking at different types of nursing degrees, this is a great place to start – especially if you want to earn a second bachelor’s degree.

 Nursing programs have been a major part of the University of Mary since its founding by Benedictine sisters in 1959.

-An accredited, Catholic university located in Bismarck, North Dakota, the University of Mary is proud to continue its nursing program tradition with a new type of nursing degree -- an accelerated bachelor of science in nursing.
+As an accredited, Catholic university located in Bismarck, North Dakota, the University of Mary is proud to continue its Nursing program tradition with a new type of nursing degree – an accelerated Bachelor of Science in Nursing.

 Accelerated Nursing Degree Program Highlights